-Legacy Lodge, Lanier Islands
+Lanier Islands Legacy Lodge

-The theme for the 66th Annual GGS Conference is The Road Forward: Intersectionality in Aging.
+The theme for the 66th Annual GGS Conference was The Road Forward: Intersectionality in Aging.
 Intersectionality is a lens through which “categories of race, class, gender, sexuality, nationality, ability, ethnicity, and age – among others – [are viewed] as interrelated.
 Intersectionality is a way of understanding and explaining complexity in the world, in people, and in human experiences.”

 Living with Dementia

 This track focused on empowering people living with dementia and their care partners to live more fully.
 Topics included person-centered care, addressing the stigma of dementia, resources for people living with dementia, best practices for professionals to better serve people living with dementia, etc. Special consideration was given to proposals that included an individual living with dementia as a presenter.

 Advocacy and Ageism

 This track focused on approaches, innovations, and opportunities to combat ageism and advance advocacy.
 Fighting ageism is necessary to truly advance the causes that are important to older adults.
 Topics included learning new approaches to advocacy, the power of grassroots advocacy, strategies for addressing ageism, etc.

 This track focused on best practices and programs being implemented to improve well-being and quality of life of older adults and caregivers/care partners.
 All aspects of well-being were considered with particular emphasis on the importance of meaningful engagement.
 Topics included physical, spiritual, and emotional health, nutrition, and evidence-based prevention, etc.

 The Georgia Gerontology Society would like to thank you for making this years’ annual meeting possible through your participation and generosity.